facelessuser/coloraide/docs/src/markdown/colors/cubehelix.md

 ## Input/Output

-The cubehelix space is not currently supported in the CSS spec, the parsed input and string output formats use the `#!css-color color()` function format using the custom name `#!css-color --cubehelix`:
+The Cubehelix space is not currently supported in the CSS spec, the parsed input and string output formats use the `#!css-color color()` function format using the custom name `#!css-color --cubehelix`:

 ```css-color